mbu09a/Gibsey/packages/types/README.md

 - `GetPageByIdParams`, `GetPagesBySectionParams`, `SearchPagesParams` – input shapes for the API procedures.
 - `GetPageByIdResult`, `GetPagesBySectionResult`, `SearchPagesResult` – return types from the API.

+### Vault

+`vault.ts` defines interfaces for entries stored in the Vault and related procedure params.